nyl-auster/rust-memo/README.md

 }
  ```

-with parameters.
+Example with parameters.
 In function signatures, you **must** declare the type of each parameter:
 ```rust
 fn multiply(x: i32, y: i32) -> i32 {
     x * y
 }
 ```

-without returning a value (so it return "()" by default, which is the default return type for functions)
+Without returning any explicit value (so it will return an empty tuple "()" by default)
 ```rust
 fn my_function(x: i32, y: i32) {
     println!("The value of x is: {}", x);